Mohith1/hello-world/README.md

 # hello-world
-Hi people, this is my first Github project and I'm uber excited!!!
+Hey people, this is my first Github project and I'm uber excited!!!